ibexa/behat/doc/running_tests.md

 ## Existing test profiles and suites

-By convention profiles and suites are defined in the `behat_suites.yml` file in each bundle, if they exist.
-See [Behat suites](../behat_suites.yml) and [AdminUI suites](https://github.com/ibexa/admin-ui/blob/main/behat_suites.yml) for examples.
+By convention profiles and suites are defined in the `behat_suites.php` file in each bundle, if they exist.
+See [Behat suites](../behat_suites.php) and [AdminUI suites](https://github.com/ibexa/admin-ui/blob/6.0/behat_suites.php) for examples.

 In order to run them, execute:
 - `bin/ibexabehat --profile=behat --suite=examples` (behat usage examples)